neha191/projects/README.md

-# this repository is for the personal projects
+# this repository is for personal projects while learning programming from various sources.
 I have made.
 WEB DEVELOPMENT
 1).
 TO-DO web application while learning Flask